The Champions Eternal Chapter

-The Chapter cult engenders a commonly enthusiastic and fervent personality among the brothers, emphasizing pride in their role as the Emperor’s servants, and eagerness to fulfill their duties and protect the Imperium’s citizens from the darkness of the xenos and the heretic.
-Chaplains has always impressed upon their brothers that the Imperium is its people, not its edifices, not its institutions.
+The Chapter cult engenders an enthusiastic and fervent personality among the brothers, emphasizing pride in their role as the Emperor’s servants, and eagerness to fulfill their duties and protect the Imperium’s citizens from the darkness of the xenos and the heretic.
+Chaplains have always impressed upon their brothers that the Imperium is its people; not its edifices, not its institutions.
 The strength of this belief was made apparent during the early months of the Karndanaq Campaign, when the Chapter’s mistakes caused terrific civilian casualties.
-The Champions with the people, in their own way, and the simple, yet unsanctioned mantra of “Never again” has entered into the Chapter psyche and continues to be intoned on every battlefield.
+The Champions suffered and grieved with the people, in their own way, and the simple, yet unsanctioned mantra of “Never again” has entered into the Chapter psyche and continues to be intoned on every battlefield.

 he Champions were told that their genetic sires are the Ultramarines, and their gene-seed seems by most accounts to have the expected stability.
 There is, however, the unexplained matter of certain battlefield casualties recovered from some of the most intense battlefields on which the the Champions have fought; bodies that are more boxed in their power armor rather than wearing it, withered almost as if by extreme mortal age...seemingly burned up from the inside.
 Only a handful of such bodies have been discovered by anyone outside the Chapter, though they are soon returned to the Champions, one way or another.